Rainy-City1212/BO2-Plutonium-Trickshot-Mods-Guide/README.md

 This repository exists to help simplify installation for BO2 Plutonium trickshotting mod menu/custom gun mod setups.

-This tutorial is for custom game trickshotting purposes only. using these mods in a public match can cause your Plutonium account to be banned.
+Disclaimer: This tutorial is for custom game trickshotting purposes only.
+Using these mods in a public match could cause your Plutonium account to be banned.

 All original credits belong to the original mod creators and communities. -> https://vapourscripts.com/plutonium & https://x.com/leetinservers